rohithbaggu56-dot/Sophos-Endpoint-SOC-Investigation-Lab/Investigation-02-PUA-Detection/README.md

 ### 1. AMTSO PUA Test

 The AMTSO Potentially Unwanted Application test page was accessed from the protected Windows endpoint.

-The test is designed to safely verify whether endpoint security software is configured to detect potentially unwanted applications.
+The test was used to safely validate whether Sophos could identify and protect against potentially unwanted application activity.

-Sophos Endpoint generated security notifications when the PUA test was accessed/downloaded.
+Sophos generated security notifications when the PUA test activity was accessed/downloaded.

 ![AMTSO PUA Test](Images/01-AMTSO-PUA-Sophos-Web-Protection.png)
+*AMTSO PUA test activity generated Sophos security notifications on the protected endpoint.*

 ---

 ### 2. Sophos Web Protection

 Sophos Web Protection blocked access to the PUA test content.

-The browser displayed an **Access denied** page indicating that the organization had blocked the requested site under its configured threat protection policy.
+The browser displayed an Access Denied page, indicating that the requested content was blocked by the configured protection policy before the test content could be successfully delivered to the endpoint.

+This demonstrated that protection occurred at the web access stage, before the test content could proceed further.

 ![Sophos Web Protection Blocking PUA](Images/02-Sophos-Web-Protection-PUA-Blocked.png)

-This demonstrated that protection can occur at the web access stage, before the test content is successfully delivered to the endpoint.
+*Sophos Web Protection blocked access to the PUA test content.*

 ---

 ### 3. Sophos Central Detection

-Sophos Central recorded the activity as an endpoint threat detection.
+Sophos Central recorded the activity as an endpoint detection.

-**Detection observed:**
+**Detection evidence:**

 - **Detection:** `WIN-PROT-WEB-MALWARE-APP-EICAR-PUA`
 - **Severity:** Medium